 Preheat oven to 140 degrees (or as low as your oven will go).
 Line a rimmed half-size sheet pan with parchment paper or a silicone mat.
 You can use a larger pan, but your mixture will not cover the full sheet pan.

-In a food processor or blender, puree fruit with sweetener and lemon juice until perfectly smooth.
+In a food processor or blender, puree the fruit with the sweetener and lemon juice until perfectly smooth.

 Pour pureed fruit onto the prepared pan and use an offset spatula to evenly spread the fruit out so that it is about ¼ inch thickness.
-Be sure it is evenly spread for even baking.
+Be sure to spread your fruit mixture thin, but without any holes.

 Remove from the oven and allow to cool fully.
 If you use parchment paper, you can leave the fruit roll on the parchment paper, if you baked your fruit leather on a silicone baking mat, peel it off before cutting it into strips.